jwillesen/everyday-depression/conclusion.md

 # Conclusion

 After I had written down my story, I realized it sounded pretty dramatic.
 For me it was pretty dramatic.
 But as far as my life is concerned, I've been pretty successful.
-I have a college degree, a successful marrige, 3 wonderful children, and a really great job.
+I have a college degree, a successful marrige, a really great job, and three wonderful children.
 I'm grateful I didn't turn to alcohol or drugs to self-medicate.
-Overall, my life is pretty ordinary, and I haven't suffered any real disasters.
+In fact, my life is pretty ordinary, and I haven't suffered any real disasters.
 Even during the worst of times, I got out of bed and did what I had to do.

 And really my story does have a happy ending.
 Even though I will struggle with depression the rest of my life, I know what I need to do and I have the support of my family when I need it.
 I'm going to live longer, I'm going to be happier, and hopefully I'll be more productive and do a better job than before.